 USDA Approved Locations in Alabama:

-USDA home loans are not for the “big cities”, but many surrounding suburbs in cities like Birmingham, Montgomery, Mobile, etc still qualify.
+USDA home loans are not for the “big cities”, but many surrounding suburbs locations around cities like Birmingham, Montgomery, Mobile, etc. still may qualify.
 If you qualify for an Alabama USDA mortgage, it will likely be a more attractive mortgage program than other options like FHA loans.
 USDA mortgage insurance is nearly 30% less.
-The home (any seller – short sale, foreclosure, bank owned) must be located in a USDA approved area according to the map here.
+The home (any seller – short sale, foreclosure, bank-owned) must be located in a USDA-approved area according to the map here.

 Alabama USDA Income Restrictions:

 Rather than having a loan purchase limit, USDA has household income and debt-to-income ratio limits.
 The household income limits vary by county and household size.
-For most counties in Alabama, the family income limits start at $103,500 per year (Family 1-4 members) and up – depending on the size of the family, county, and other factors.
+For most counties in Alabama, the family income limits start at $110,650 per year (Family 1–4 members) Even higher up to $146,050 for larger families of 5+ members.

 Common misconceptions of the USDA Rural Housing loan program: